-0. During the Registration procedure, authorization and provisioning are performed for 5G ProSe Remote UE(0a) and 5G ProSe Layer-3 UE-to-Network Relay(0b).
-When the 5G ProSe Remote UE is not in the coverage, the 5G ProSe Remote UE may use its preconfigured policy and parameter for PC5 discovery and communication to establish a PC5 connection with a 5G ProSe Layer-3 UE-to-Network Relay.
+0. During the Registration procedure, authorization and provisioning are performed for 5G ProSe Remote UE(0a) and 5G ProSe Layer-3 UE-to-Network Relay(0b) as described in clause 5.1.4 of TS 23.304[2] .

-1. The 5G ProSe Layer-3 UE-to-Network Relay may establish a PDU session for relaying with default PDU session parametersreceived in step 0 or pre-configured in the 5G ProSe Layer-3 UE-to-Network Relay, e.g. S-NSSAI, DNN, SSC mode, or PDU Session Type.
+1. The 5G ProSe Layer-3 UE-to-Network Relay may establish a PDU session for relaying with default PDU session parameters as described in clause 6.5.1.1 in TS 23.304[2].

 2. Based on the authorization and provisioning in step 0, the 5G ProSe Remote UE performs the discovery of a 5G ProSe Layer-3 UE-to-Network Relay.
-As part of the discovery procedure, the 5G ProSe Remote UE learns about the connectivity service the 5G ProSe Layer-3 UE-to-Network Relay provides (e.g., based on a broadcasted service code).
+As part of the discovery procedure, the 5G ProSe Remote UE learns about the connectivity service the 5G ProSe Layer-3 UE-to-Network Relay provides (e.g., based on a broadcasted service code) as described in clause 6.3.1.2 or 6.3.1.3 of TS 23.304[2].

-3. The 5G ProSe Remote UE selects a 5G ProSe Layer-3 UE-to-Network Relay and may determine from the configuration in step 0 that the service code is associated with a DN that requires secondary authentication.
-Based on this determination, the 5G ProSe Remote UE sends a DCR (Direct Communication Request) message including its identity (e.g., SUCI).
+3. The 5G ProSe Remote UE selects a 5G ProSe Layer-3 UE-to-Network Relay sends a DCR (Direct Communication Request) message including its SUCI or a 5GPRUK ID as described in 6.3.3.3.2.

-4. On the condition that the DCR message includes a SUCI, the 5G ProSe Layer-3 UE-to-Network Relay triggers a network-controlled authorization of 5G ProSe Remote UE, as described in 6.3.3.3.2.
-If the required identity parameter (e.g., SUCI) is missing, the 5G ProSe Layer-3 UE-to-Network Relay may send an identity request message to the 5G ProSe Remote UE to obtain the 5G ProSe Remote UE identity (e.g., SUCI) before triggering the network-controlled authorization procedure of 5G ProSe Remote UE.
+4. The Remote UE runs CP based authentication as described in 6.3.3.3.2.
+In addition, the following procedure may happen in this step as described in clause 6.5.1.1 in TS 23.304[2]:

 If there is no PDU session satisfying the requirements of the PC5 connection with the 5G ProSe Remote UE, e.g. S-NSSAI, DNN, QoS, UP security activation status, the 5G ProSe Layer-3 UE-to-Network Relay initiates a new PDU session establishment or modification procedure for relaying.

-5. Upon successful network-controlled authorization of 5G ProSe Remote UE procedure the 5G ProSe Layer-3 UE-to-Network Relay initiates a Direct Security Mode Command procedure with the 5G ProSe Remote UE to establish the security of the PC5 link.
-The security of the PC5 link may be established as described in 6.2.3.
+5. Upon successful network-controlled authentication of 5G ProSe Remote UE procedure, the 5G ProSe Layer-3 UE-to-Network Relay initiates a Direct Security Mode Command procedure with the 5G ProSe Remote UE as described in clause 6.2.3.

-6. Upon successful security establishment, the 5G ProSe Layer-3 UE-to-Network Relay sends a DCA (Direct Communication Accept) message that may include an indication that a PDU Session with secondary authentication is pending.
+6. Upon successful security establishment, the 5G ProSe Layer-3 UE-to-Network Relay stores the 5GPRUK ID as described in 6.3.3.3.2 and sends a DCA (Direct Communication Accept) message to the Remote UE.
+The DCA may include an indication that a PDU Session with secondary authentication is pending if the L3 UE-to-Network Relay determines the DN that is associated with the relay service code requires secondary authentication for the 5G ProSe Remote UE based on the fact that the L3 UE-to-Network Relay performed secondary authentication with the same DN either in step 1 or step 4, and there is no stored authentication information associated with the Remote UE.
 Based on the indication in the DCA message, the 5G ProSe Remote UE may refrain from sending any data traffic over the PC5 link until successful completion of subsequent PDU Session secondary authentication.

-7. For IP PDU Session Type and IP traffic over the PC5 reference point, the IPv6 prefix or IPv4 address is allocated for the 5G ProSe Remote UE.
-The 5G ProSe Layer-3 UE-to-Network Relay may configure a traffic filter (e.g., as a default filter for IP or non-IP traffic) for the PC5 link to prevent any data traffic until successful completion of subsequent PDU Session secondary authentication.
+7. For IP PDU Session Type and IP traffic over the PC5 reference point, the IPv6 prefix or IPv4 address is allocated for the 5G ProSe Remote UE as defined in clause 5.5.1.3 in TS 23.304[2].In addition, the 5G ProSe Layer-3 UE-to-Network Relay may configure a traffic filter (e.g., as a default filter for IP or non-IP traffic) for the PC5 link to prevent any data traffic until successful completion of subsequent PDU Session secondary authentication.